 The algorithm uses the following source data and basic registrations to arrive at an accurate assessment:

-1. Environment Act & local rules (via the DSO): The current text of the Environment Act, the Building Works Decree for the Living Environment (Bbl) and the rules from the 'Brideschat'.
-Site-specific rules and environmental values are retrieved via the link to the Digital System for the Environment Act (DSO).
+1. Environment Act & local rules (via the DSO): The current text of the Environment Act, the Building Works Decree for the Living Environment (Bbl) and the rules from the 'Bruidschat'.
+Via the link with the Digital System for the Environment Act (DSO), the location-specific rules and environmental values are retrieved.

-2. Basic Register of Addresses and Buildings (BAG): data on the official boundaries, surface areas and uses of existing properties on the plot in question.
+Basic Addresses and Buildings Register (BAG): data on the official boundaries, surface areas and uses of existing properties on the plot in question.
 This forms the basis for calculating the current building density.

-3. Land Registry: Data on plot boundaries and ownership relations, necessary for exact determination of the rear yard area and its relationship to public space.
+3. Land Registry: Data on plot boundaries and ownership relationships, necessary for accurately determining the rear yard area and its relationship to public space.

 4. Project-specific information: User-entered data on the proposed building initiative, such as dimensions, location and intended use of the new structure.

-The algorithm only processes object data and spatial data from these sources.
-No personal data from basic registrations or the DSO are processed for the operation of the algorithm
+From these sources, the algorithm only processes data on objects and spatial data.
+No personal data from basic registrations or the DSO are processed.

 Technical design